I have two main focuses as I write this weekly blog. Two driving questions that I have in my mind while making decisions. They are:

 This is one of the documents we studied about the Latin American Revolution.

 Reasoning- This demonstrates mastery of the given topics.
 A perfect score means that everything was right, which clearly demonstrates mastery.
 The second image is of a thesis and contextualization paragraph for a DBQ we did in class.
 This helped me understand the French Revolution, which I did not know much about prior to the class as we mostly learn about America in lower grades.
 The third image is of a document from a DBQ about the Latin American Revolution.
 As with the French Revolution, I did not know much about the history of Latin America, but I do now.

 We wrote a DBQ based on documents about the Haitian Revolution.
 (Picture 3)

 My current grade in this class is an 80.55%.
-This is because in the beginning of the week I was not understanding the material fully, this is shown by picture 1.
+This is because at the beginning of the week I was not understanding the material fully, this is shown in picture 1.
 Throughout the week though, we talked more about the French, Haitian and Latin Revolutions.
-Because of this, I now I fully understand the material represented by picture 2.
+Because of this, I know I fully understand the material represented by picture 2.
 We also practiced writing while using the topics represented by picture 3.
 These helped me understand by just reviewing the topics more and using interactive activities.
 I didn’t know too much about the Haitian Revolution until we learned about it and wrote with the topic.
 Every activity helped some of them were more fun than others, but I now have a full understanding.
-The third image used documents to help your write the DBQ.
-In this you have to contextualize about before and during the topic.
+The third image used documents to help you write the DBQ.
+In this, you have to contextualize about before and during the topic.
 Learning more about the French revolution helped me write more context and also get me an A currently in AP World History.